 SS/HG Exchange BINGO Prize

-Another auxilary of the SS/HG Exchange is the Exchange BINGO.
-This has been a feature for several of the last rounds of the Exchange.
-It was formed as a way to encourage reviews, since, after all, getting reviews of one’s work are a large part of why people take part in online activities like gift exchanges in the first place.
+Another auxilary of the SS/HG Exchange was the Exchange BINGO.
+This was a feature for several of the last rounds of the Exchange.
+It was formed as a way to encourage reviews, since, after all, getting reviews of one’s work are a large part of why people take part in online activities like fic exchanges in the first place.